Side Effects of Radiation Therapy

 How can I manage my symptoms?

 - Manage your fatigue.
-Do short periods of physical activity to help decrease fatigue.
-Walk for 15 to 30 minutes each day.
-You can also take a short bike ride or ride an exercise bike.
 Take short naps throughout the day.
 Do not sleep for more than 1 hour at a time during the day.
 Ask for help from family or friends with chores and other activities that cause fatigue.
 Ask your healthcare provider for other ways to manage fatigue.

 - Care for your skin as directed.